ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.CollectionModel.md

 public var totalSize: Swift.Int64?
 ```

-The total storage size of the collection
+The total storage size of the collection in bytes.

 - Remark: Generated from `#/components/schemas/CollectionModel/totalSize`.